MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/text-handwriting-view.md

 ![Text box expands when tapped with pen](images/handwritingview/handwritingview2.gif)

-Customize the built-in handwriting view for ink to text input that is supported by UWP text controls such as the [TextBox](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.textbox), [RichEditBox](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.richeditbox), and other controls that provide a similar text input experience (like the [AutoSuggestBox](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.autosuggestbox)).
+Customize the built-in handwriting view for ink to text input supported by UWP text controls such as the [TextBox](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.textbox), [RichEditBox](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.richeditbox), and controls derived from these such as the [AutoSuggestBox](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.autosuggestbox).

 ## Overview